perfsonar/docs/install_small_node_details.rst

 System Requirements
 ===================

 ARM-based devices seem to work best running Ubuntu, while the slightly larger, $200-class nodes will usually work with CentOS, Debian or Ubuntu.
-The :doc:`perfsonar-testpoint <install_options>` bundle works on CentOS 6 and 7, and Ubuntu 14, and Debian "Wheezy" and "Jessie".
+The :doc:`perfsonar-testpoint <install_options>` bundle works on CentOS 7 and Ubuntu 14, and Debian "Wheezy" and "Jessie".
 We provide compatible Debian packages for 4 different hardware architectures:

   * 32-bit (i386)